 12TH GRADE TIMELINE

-If you are planning on attending college, sign up for the first quarter Futures Lounge seminar.
+If you are planning on attending college, sign up for the first quarter Futures Lounge Seminar.
 We will cover the entire application process, including filling out the common app, writing successful personal essays, and applying for financial aid.

 If you are planning on applying to a military academy, now is the time to obtain a nomination from your U.S. Senator or Representative and take the Candidate Fitness Assessment.
-This page from Westpoint has lots of helpful information on steps to admission.
+This page from Westpoint Academy has lots of helpful information on steps to admission.

 Complete the Federal Student Aid Estimator to find out how much federal student aid you may be eligible for.

-Consult the test and registration dates for the SAT and/or ACT; learn what date these tests will be offered either on Orcas or off island.
+Confirm the test and registration dates for the SAT and/or ACT; learn what date these tests will be offered either on Orcas or off island.
 Mark your calendars to avoid late registration fees.

-Check Early Decision and Early Action deadlines.
+Check Early Decision and Early Action deadlines for the schools you are applying to.

 Visit campuses of schools you are applying to, virtually or in person if possible.